 HAVE A PLAN

 Plan some time to re-charge before the onslaught begins.
-A well-timed weekend away between October and the holidays is a plan some of us have committed to each year.
-It’s a plan I desperately need and count on to recover from October and prepare for the holidays ahead.
 If at all possible, plan some time away from the grind with your spouse or friends before the holidays arrive.
 Recharge and prepare yourself for what is coming.
 Use the time with these loved ones to discuss how you are feeling about the upcoming holidays, and lay out a game plan for getting through them.
 When emotion and anxiety is high like at the holidays, it’s harder to think things through and anticipate your needs.
 Sometimes just talking it through helps.

 Think about where and with whom you are going to be most comfortable with and plan the big days accordingly.
 Do you find more comfort being in a different environment than when your family was intact?
 Are you more at peace at home?
 Whose home can you spend several hours/days in?
 What family or friends are going to respect you and your family’s sensitive hearts this season?
 Those are the places and the people you need to be with.